testcontainers/workshop-go/step-4-dev-mode-with-testcontainers.md

 ## Update the make dev target

 The `make dev` target in the Makefile is using the `go run` command to start the application.
-We need to pass the `dev` build tag to the Go toolchain, so the `init` function in `internal/app/dev_dependencies.go` is executed.
+You need to pass the `dev` build tag to the Go toolchain, so the `init` function in `internal/app/dev_dependencies.go` is executed.

 Update the `make dev` target in the Makefile to pass the `dev` build tag: